Class: beta-Adrenergic Blocking Agents

 Severe bradycardia, heart block greater than first degree, overt cardiac failure, or cardiogenic shock.111

 Avoid use in patients with overt heart failure; may use cautiously in patients with inadequate myocardial function and, if necessary, in patients with well-compensated heart failure (e.g., those controlled with cardiac glycosides and/or diuretics).111

-Adequate treatment (e.g., with a cardiac glycoside and/or diuretic) and close observation recommended if signs or symptoms of impending cardiac failure occur; if cardiac failure continues, discontinue therapy, gradually if possible.111
+Adequate treatment (e.g., with a cardiac glycoside and/or diuretic) and close observation recommended if signs or symptoms of impending heart failure occur; if heart failure continues, discontinue therapy, gradually if possible.111

 Abrupt Withdrawal of Therapy

 Abrupt withdrawal of therapy is not recommended as it may exacerbate angina symptoms or precipitate MI in patients with coronary artery disease.111

 Gradually decrease dosage over a period of 1–2 weeks and monitor patients carefully; advise patients to temporarily limit their physical activity during withdrawal of therapy.111

 If exacerbation of angina occurs or acute coronary insufficiency develops, reinstitute therapy promptly, at least temporarily, and initiate appropriate measures for management of unstable angina pectoris.111

 Possible inhibition of bronchodilation produced by endogenous catecholamines.111

 Generally should not be used in patients with bronchospastic disease, but may use with caution in patients who do not respond to or cannot tolerate alternative treatment.111 a Use with caution in patients with nonallergic bronchospasm (e.g., chronic bronchitis, emphysema) or a history of nonallergic bronchospasm.a (See Contraindications under Cautions.)